vibetrace/api/README.markdown

 1. `200 Ok` - returned by successful GET/PUT requests.
 2. `201 Created` - returned by succesfull POST requests.
 3. `204 No Content` - returned by successfull DELETE requests to show that the resource is now deleted.
+4. `400 Bad Request` - returned when a request is badly formatted or has incorrect parameters.
-4. `401 Unauthorized` - returned by all http methods when auth credentials are missing, are wrong or access to the specified resource is forbidden.
+5. `401 Unauthorized` - returned by all http methods when auth credentials are missing, are wrong or access to the specified resource is forbidden.
-5. `404 Not Found` - returned by all http methods when the resource specified by URI does not exist.
+6. `404 Not Found` - returned by all http methods when the resource specified by URI does not exist.
-6. `500 Internal Server Error` - returned by all http methods when an error has occured on Vibetrace servers.
+7. `500 Internal Server Error` - returned by all http methods when an error has occured on Vibetrace servers.
 Please report these errors back to up at [support@vibetrace.com](mailto:support@vibetrace.com)

 Auth
 ----

 All Vibetrace API traffic must be done via [HTTPS](http://en.wikipedia.org/wiki/Https) and using [Basic HTTP authentication](http://en.wikipedia.org/wiki/Basic_access_authentication)

-An `APP_ID` and `APP_SECRET` will be generated upon app registration.
+An `APP_KEY` and `APP_SECRET` will be generated upon app registration.
 Keep them safe!

 Basic HTTP Authorization is required for all API calls.
 Make sure you add the following http header to **all** your requests:
 ````
 Authorization: Basic aHR0cHdhdGNoOmY=
 ````
-Where `aHR0cHdhdGNoOmY=` is a base64 encoded string `APP_ID:APP_SECRET`
+Where `aHR0cHdhdGNoOmY=` is a base64 encoded string `APP_KEY:APP_SECRET`

 `401 Unauthorized` Http Error will be returned if the `Authorization` header is not supplied or if it contains incorrect credentials.